Here you can find a step-by-step guide to set up the contextual e-commerce and start selling spare parts and consumables in the DPS.

 In the Pages section, click on Add Predefined Page and select the Store page.

-This will add the Store page into the Back-office view.
+This will add the Store page to the Back-office view.

-The page is predefined, if needed you can configure certain aspects of the page, such as the label, icon and menu position.Repeat the step 3 but for the Customer view.
+The page is predefined; if needed, you can configure certain aspects of the page, such as the label, ico,n and menu position.Repeat step 3, but for the Customer view.

-In this case, into the configuration page of the Store page you should deselect the Show Catalog option.Go to the Interfaces / Views page, then Thing Definitions, and select the thing definition in which you want to enable the Catalog browsing.
+In this case, in the configuration page of the Store page, you should deselect the Show Catalog option.Go to the Interfaces / Views page, then Thing Definitions, and select the thing definition in which you want to enable the Catalog browsing.

 Select the Customer view, and add a new tab named Catalog.